 The Seduction of Ingmar Bergman

-The role of Bergman is played by Jonas Malmsjö, who is not only the son of Jan Malmsjö, who played the bishop Vergerus in Fanny and Alexander (1982) but also worked with the director himself, notably in Ibsen’s Ghosts together with his father.
-The story directs several jabs at Hollywood, where the brother’s experiences were not always the best.
+The role of Bergman is played by Jonas Malmsjö, who is not only the son of Jan Malmsjö, who played the bishop Vergerus in Fanny and Alexander (1982), but also worked with the director himself, notably in Ibsen’s Ghosts together with his father.
+The story directs several jabs at Hollywood, where the brothers’ experiences were not always the best.
 Their love and knowledge of cinema are best expressed in the song The Studio Commissary, where a studio chief is trying to convince Bergman that Hollywood is not so scary after all.
 The song contains references to multiple directors who crossed the Atlantic to work there.

 The musical was performed as a stage production in Los Angeles, directed by Guy Maddin.
 It was dubbed a “film-to-be.”
 It featured director Maddin on stage, visibly giving directions and projections by his usual collaborator, Galen Johnson.
-Once again, the film didn’t materialise, even though it seems that Sparks has not completely given up on the project yet.
+Once again, the film didn’t materialise, even though it seems that Sparks has not entirely given up on the project yet.

 Sparks Meets a French Director

-Annette is not the first project that connects Sparks and Leos Carax.
+Annette is not the first project to connect Sparks and Leos Carax.
 In the latter’s 2012 film Holy Motors, he uses their song How Are You Getting Home in one memorable scene.
 On the 2017 album Hippopotamus, there is a song called When You’re a French director, where Carax plays the accordion and also sings the director’s part, With lyrics like “When you’re a French director, you’re an auteur as well.
 What does that mean?
 Every scene must be obscure as hell”, it’s obviously tongue in cheek.
 And now it’s time for their joint project, Annette, to see the light of day.

 Though the Earth is flat it’s not as flat as we have feared 2From This is the Renaissance